Bam Bam (Sister Nancy song): In other media

 In 1998, "Bam Bam" was featured in the Hype Williams film Belly.
 In 2014, "Bam Bam" was featured in the Seth Rogen/Evan Goldberg film The Interview.
 The song was also featured in the EA's skateboarding video game Skate.
 In 2022, it was featured in the fourth season (first episode) of Ozark.
+The song also plays in a nightclub in season 3 Episode 3 of Dexter.